-How to Type Special Characters on the iPhone Keyboard
+How to Type Hidden Special Characters on iPhone Keyboard

-Looking for a dot in the middle of the line or the per-mille sign?
+Looking for a dot in the middle of the line or the elusive per-mille sign — and the iPhone keyboard offers no clue where to find them?
+Don’t be fooled: that humble keyboard is a treasure chest of hidden characters.
 Find out here how to find and insert special characters on the iPhone keyboard.

 First, Little William Conquers the Written World